 NOTE: The administrative classes are solely for administrative purposes, and they have no bearing on the substantive subject matter of copyright or the exclusive rights provided by the copyright law.
-See 17 U.S.C.
-408(c)(1).
+See 17 U.S.C. § 408(c)(1).

 Applicants should use the form that is most appropriate for the type of work being registered.
 If the work contains more than one type of authorship, applicants should use the form that corresponds to the predominant type of copyrightable authorship in that work.
 For example, if the claim involves a children's book that includes both text and illustrations, the applicant should use the application that corresponds to the predominant form of authorship in the book.
 If the book contains only a few illustrations, the applicant should use the appropriate application for a Literary Work.
-If the book mostly contains illustrations with a small amount of text, the applicant should use the appropriate application that corresponds to reither type of authorship.
+If the book mostly contains illustrations with a small amount of text, the applicant should use the appropriate application for a Work of the Visual Arts.
+If the types of authorship are roughly equal, the applicant may use the application that would be appropriate for either type of authorship.
 See 37 C.F.R. § 202.3(b)(2)(iii).

-NOTE: When_registering a sound recording, the applicant must use the appropriate application for sound recording authorship, regardless of whether the sound recording is the predominant form of authorship in the work.
+NOTE: When registering a sound recording, the applicant must use the appropriate application for sound recording authorship, regardless of whether the sound recording is the predominant form of authorship in the work.
 See id.